paytonshafer/Design-Patterns/Creational-Patterns/Builder/README.md

-# Abstract Factory Pattern
+# NOT YET COMPLETE

-This directory contains examples of the Abstract Factory design pattern implemented in TypeScript.
+# Builder Pattern

-TBD
+This directory contains examples of the Builder design pattern implemented in TypeScript.

 If at any point you would like to obtain and run these files refer to the root `README.md` found [here](../../).